 Pneumonia: To reduce the risk of pneumonia, therapists and nurses may teach the person deep breathing exercises.
 They may also place the person at an angle to help drain secretions that accumulate in the lungs (postural drainage), or they may suction secretions out.

-Blood clots: Anticoagulant drugs, such as heparin or low molecular weight heparin, may be given by injection.
-If a person cannot take anticoagulants (for example, because of a bleeding disorder or stomach ulcers), a filter, sometimes called an umbrella, is inserted into the inferior vena cava (the large vein that carries blood from the abdomen to the heart).
+Blood clots: Anticoagulants, such as heparin or low molecular weight heparin, may be given by injection.
+If a person cannot take anticoagulants (for example, because of a bleeding disorder or stomach ulcers), a filter, sometimes called an umbrella Inferior Vena Cava Filters: One Way to Prevent Pulmonary Embolism , is inserted into the inferior vena cava (the large vein that carries blood from the abdomen to the heart).
 The filter traps blood clots that have broken loose from leg veins before they reach the heart.

 Extensive loss of body functions can be devastating, causing depression and loss of self-esteem.
 Formal counseling can be very helpful.
 Learning exactly what has happened and what to expect in the near and distant future helps people cope with the loss and prepare them for rehabilitation.

 Rehabilitation helps people recover as much function as possible.
-The best care is provided by a team that includes nurses, a physical therapist, an occupational therapist, a social worker, a nutritionist, a psychologist, a counselor, and sometimes a doctor who specializes in rehabilitation (physiatrist), as well as the person and family members.
+The best care is provided by a team that includes nurses, a physical therapist Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
+It can improve joint and muscle function, helping... read more , an occupational therapist Occupational Therapy (OT) Occupational therapy, a component of rehabilitation, is intended to enhance a person's ability to do basic self-care activities, useful work, and leisure activities.
+These activities include... read more , a social worker, a nutritionist, a psychologist, a counselor, and sometimes a doctor who specializes in rehabilitation (physiatrist), as well as the person and family members.
 A nurse may teach the person ways to manage bladder and bowel dysfunction, such as how to insert a catheter, when to use laxatives, or how to stimulate bowel movements using a finger.

 Physical therapy involves exercises for muscle strengthening and stretching.
 People may learn how to use assistive devices such as braces, a walker, or a wheelchair and how to manage muscle spasms.